GIS4DEV/maki/README.md

 This repo only contains the source SVG files.
 Check out [maki website](https://mapbox.com/maki-icons/) to use an icon editing tool and read detailed design guidelines.

+This set is designed specifically for use with QGIS.
+Copy the files into a new folder within your current QGIS install's apps\qgis\svg\ folder.
+For example, copy to : Program Files\QGIS 3.4\apps\qgis\svg\maki

 ## Format

 - Source icons are in the SVG file format.